nicholaswmin/fsm/README.md

       It requires declaring all possible states & the rules under which it can transition from one state to another.

-      This requires that careful planning is undertaken, compared to ad-hoc state modelling which is usually hacked-up haphazardly, as needed.
+      This requires that careful planning is undertaken, compared to ad-hoc, haphazard state modelling.
       If there are modelling discrepancies, they will appear earlier since invalid state transitions throw an explicit error.